prjemian/specdomain/specdomain/src/specdomain/test/test_doc.rst

 SPEC Macros
 ^^^^^^^^^^^

-.. spec:def:: no_args_macro

-.. spec:def:: def_macro arg1 arg2 arg3
+.. spec:def:: def_macro content

-   :param arg1: anything
-   :type  arg1: str
-   :param arg2: another thing
+   :param str arg: list of arguments is optional

+   This is a standard SPEC macro definition.

 .. spec:rdef:: rdef_macro content

-   :param content: SPEC code (single or multi-line but typically a single macro)
-   :type  content: str
+   This is a SPEC macro definition with symbols that are evaluated only at run-time.

-.. spec:cdef:: cdef_macro(identifier, content, placement)
+.. spec:cdef:: cdef(macro_name, [content, groupname, [flags]])

-   :param identifier: one-word name for this macro chain
+   :param str macro_name: one-word name (quoted string) for this macro chain
-   :type  identifier: str
-   :param content: SPEC code to be inserted (typically a single macro)
+   :param str content: SPEC code to be inserted (typically a single macro)
-   :type  content: str
+   :param str groupname: name of organizational group
-   :param placement: see the manual
+   :param str flags: see the manual
-   :type  placement: str

 SPEC Variables
 ^^^^^^^^^^^^^^